gibsonlam/instructlab/bmo-annualreport/bmo-annualreport.md

 As at October 31, Canadian/U.S. dollar 1.3868
 Average Canadian/U.S. dollar 1.3492

-Recent Acquisitions
+BMO's Recent Acquisitions
-On February 1, 2023, we completed our acquisition of Bank of the West, including its subsidiaries, from BNP Paribas.
-Bank of the West provides a broad range of banking products and services, primarily in the Western and Midwestern regions of the United States.
-The acquisition strengthens our position in North America with increased scale and greater access to growth opportunities in strategic new markets.
-We completed the conversion of Bank of the West customer accounts and systems to our respective BMO operating platforms in September 2023.
-The acquisition has been reflected in our results as a business combination, primarily in the U.S. P&C and BMO Wealth Management reporting segments.
+On February 1, 2023, BMO completed their acquisition of Bank of the West, including its subsidiaries, from BNP Paribas.
 On closing, we recognized purchase accounting fair value marks on Bank of the West’s loans and deposits of $3.0 billion and discounts on securities of $3.5 billion on our balance sheet, in accordance with International Financial Reporting Standards (IFRS).
 As previously disclosed, to manage the exposure of our regulatory capital to the risk of changes in the fair value of the assets and liabilities of Bank of the West due to changes in interest rates between the announcement and closing of the acquisition, we entered into interest rate swaps that resulted in cumulative mark-to-market gains of $5.7 billion on closing.
 Any exposure to interest rate risk in relation to these interest rate swaps was largely offset by our purchase of a portfolio of matched-duration U.S. treasuries and other balance sheet instruments.
 On closing, the swaps were neutralized and replaced with fair value accounting hedges, which in effect crystallized the unrealized loss position on our balance sheet.
 Accretion of the fair value marks and the discount on securities will increase net interest income, and the amortization of the fair value hedge will decrease net interest income over the remaining term of these instruments, both of which will be recorded in Corporate Services.
 On June 1, 2023, we completed the acquisition of the AIR MILES Reward Program (AIR MILES) business of LoyaltyOne Co.
 The AIR MILES business operates as a wholly-owned subsidiary of BMO.
 The acquisition was accounted for as a business combination and the acquired business and corresponding goodwill are included in our Canadian P&C reporting segment

-2023 Financial Performance Review
+BMO's 2023 Financial Performance Review
 This section provides a review of BMO’s enterprise financial performance for 2023 that ocuses on the Consolidated Statement of Income in BMO’s audited annual consolidated financial statements.
 A review of the operating groups’ strategies and performance follows the enterprise review.
 We use a number of financial measures to assess our performance, as well as the performance of our operating segments, including amounts, measures and ratios that are presented on a non-GAAP basis.
 We believe that these non-GAAP amounts, measures and ratios, read together with our GAAP results, provide readers with a better understanding of how management assesses results.
 Non-GAAP amounts, measures and ratios do not have standardized meanings under GAAP.
 They are unlikely to be comparable to similar measures presented by other companies and should not be viewed in isolation from, or as a substitute for, GAAP results.